 Enjoy with your favorite toppings: butter, syrup, fruit, and more.

-Have there been mornings when you’ve thought a batch of delicious and fluffy pancakes would be a wonderful breakfast to wake up to, only to realize you might be left with way too many pancakes for one person to eat?
+Have there been mornings when you’ve thought a batch of delicious pancakes would be a wonderful breakfast to wake up to, only to realize you might be left with way too many pancakes for one person to eat?

 This easy pancake recipe will give you 3 delightfully fluffy pancakes.

 This “pancake recipe for one” is a reader favorite recipe.
 It’s been on our site for few years and has always gotten great reviews.
 I decided to update the photos on this post and share them with you.

 Pancakes For One